-If you receive "Extra Help" paying for your drugs, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
+In addition, if you are receiving "Extra Help" from Medicare to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
+(Please refer to the plan's Drug List or call Member Services for more information.
+Phone numbers for Member Services are printed on the back cover of this booklet.)
+However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-SECTION 8 Show your plan membership card when you fill a prescription Section 8.1 Show your membership card
+SECTION 8 Show your plan membership card when you fill a prescription

+Section 8.1 Show your membership card